nbalestra/alc-workshop/docs/module-4/lab-4.md

 ## Step 1: Add Try Scope
 The Try scope enables you to handle errors that may occur when attempting to execute any of the components inside the Try scope.

 In this case, the **Product Number** in a product, is unique.
 So when we do an insert we could get an error.
 We are going to throw a `409` status code with the details of the error.
+Head to the `post:\product` flow.

 1. Go to the palette and search for the **Try** component.

-2. Insert the Try component component at the beginning of the post flow
+2. Insert the Try component component after the Set Variable component

-3. Move the insert component inside.
+3. Move the insert component inside the Try component.
 You should see something similar to this

     ![]({{ page.assets }}lab2_try_flow.png)